Markovictory/blog.markovictory.github.io/_posts/2019-10-06-wtr-primer.markdown

 - [Constructed][constructed]
 - [Limited][limited]

 I hope to find and hear about you playing and helping to build up your local community or having a crack at one of ‘The Calling’ events.
-You will be able to lookup any stores that might be near you on the store locator list **[here][store-locator]**.
+You will be able to look up any stores that might be near you on the store locator list **[here][store-locator]**.

 Flavour country